naveenmh/centos-custom-ISO-build/README.md

 14. For USB, u need KS file as per the isolinux.cfg u modify... :)

-15. My ks.cfg and isolinux.cfg files are given above.
+15. My example ks.cfg, splash.jpg and isolinux.cfg files are given above.

 feel free to contact if u have any doubts/help ### naveen.mh08@gmail.com ###